yutaHamaguchi/royal-commander/README.md

 - **Target Audience**: Gamers aged 13 and above

 ### 2. Gameplay
-- **Core Concept**: Players become kings, defending their own castles while attacking others.
-They gather resources to upgrade and strengthen their castles and soldiers, aiming to build the strongest castle.
+- **Basic Concept**: Players take on the role of a king, defending their castle while attacking other players' castles.
+They gather resources to upgrade and strengthen their castle and troops, aiming to build the strongest castle.
 - **Key Game Mechanics**:
   - **Castle Construction and Upgrades**: Players upgrade and strengthen their castle facilities.
-  - **Training and Deploying Soldiers**: Train soldiers and deploy them during battles.
+  - **Troop Training and Deployment**: Players train troops and deploy them during battles.
-  - **Battles**: Attack other players' castles to steal resources.
+  - **Battles**: Players attack other players' castles to steal resources.
-  - **Resource Management**: Produce money and bread in taverns and farms, and manage resources.
+  - **Resource Management**: Players produce money and bread in taverns and farms to manage resources.
-  - **Card Deck Editing**: Character skills and soldier enhancements are managed through cards.
-The card deck editing screen is required from Phase 2 onwards.
+  - **Card System**: Character skills and troop upgrades are managed through cards.
+A card deck editing screen is not required in Phase 1 but will be needed in Phase 2 and beyond.

 ### 3. Game Flow
-- **Tutorial**: A detailed tutorial at the start of the game teaches players basic operations and strategies.
+- **Tutorial**: A comprehensive tutorial at the start of the game teaches players the basic controls and strategies.
-- **Castle Restoration**: Restore a dilapidated castle and upgrade its facilities.
+- **Castle Restoration**: Players restore a dilapidated castle and upgrade its facilities.
-- **Battles**: Attack other players' castles to acquire resources.
+- **Battles**: Players attack other players' castles to acquire resources.
-- **Upgrades**: Use acquired resources to upgrade the castle and soldiers.
+- **Upgrades**: Players use acquired resources to upgrade their castle and troops.
-- **Card Deck Editing**: Use the card deck editing screen from Phase 2 onwards to manage character skills and soldier enhancements.

 ### 4. Characters and Units
 - **Player Character**: The King (controlled by the player)
-- **Types of Soldiers**: Start with a few types of soldiers, with more types unlocked as the training grounds are upgraded.
+- **Types of Troops**: Initially, players start with a few types of troops, with more types becoming available as the barracks are upgraded.
-- **Enemy Characters**: Soldiers and defense towers of other players
+- **Enemy Characters**: Troops and defense towers of other players

 ### 5. Level Design
-- **Castle Layout**: Players draw paths and set traps.
+- **Castle Layout**: Players draw paths and set traps with their fingers.
-- **Tower Placement**: Strategically place towers to prevent enemy advancement.
+- **Tower Placement**: Players strategically place towers to prevent enemy advancement.

 ### 6. Art Style
 - **Visual Theme**: Medieval Fantasy
 - **Color Customization**: Players can change the coloring of their equipment.

 ### 7. Sound Design
-- **Music**: Medieval-style background music
+- **Music**: Medieval-themed background music
 - **Sound Effects**: Battle sounds, construction sounds, resource collection sounds

-### 8. Card Deck Editing Screen
+### 8. Monetization
-- **Deck Construction**:
-  - **Number of Cards in Deck**: Players can choose the number of cards in their deck (e.g., 30, 40, 60).
+- **In-App Purchases**: Players can use real money to purchase items and resources within the game.
-  - **Card Search**: Players can search for and select cards to add to their deck.
+- **Card Purchases**: Players can buy specific cards to enhance character skills and troop upgrades.
-  - **Drag & Drop**: Add or remove cards from the deck using drag and drop.
-  - **Regulation Check**: Function to check if the deck complies with game rules.
-  - **Deck Name and Sleeve Change**: Change the deck name and card sleeves (card back design).
-  - **Save and Load Decks**: Save edited decks and load them later.

-## Technical Specifications
+## Technical Specification Document

 ### 1. Development Environment
 - **Game Engine**: Unreal Engine 5